Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 Here’s an example of an automatic renewal clause:

-"This contract shall automatically renew for additional one-year terms unless either party submits a written termination notice at least X days before the end of the current term.
-In the absence of a termination notice, the contract shall be renewed under the same terms and conditions."
+"This agreement shall automatically renew for an additional one-year period unless one party gives the other party written notice of termination at least X months prior to the end of the current term.
+In the absence of a termination notice, the contract shall be renewed with the company pursuant to the same terms and conditions."

-On the other hand, an evergreen contract is simply meant to run on autopilot until one party decides to call it off.
-This is common in joint ventures where two businesses remain in partnership indefinitely, as long as both parties remain satisfied and in a good relationship.
-When there's an intention to terminate an evergreen contract, the terminating party is required to give notice within a specified time ahead of the intended termination date.
+On the other hand, an evergreen agreement is simply meant to run on autopilot until one party decides to call it off.
+The evergreen clause is common in joint ventures where two businesses remain in partnership indefinitely, as long as both parties remain satisfied.
+When there's an intention to terminate an evergreen contract, the terminating party is required to give notice within a specified period ahead of the intended termination date.

 Here’s an example of an evergreen clause: